ub-victor/Gym-Git-Exercise-Solution/Bundle 1/Exercise 2/codeExplaination.md

 ## git stash apply stash@{2}
 git assumes you want to appy the most recent stash when you run git stash apply stasht@{2}

+When you stash changes to example.txt multiple times, each stash is assigned a unique ID (e.g., stash@{0}, stash@{1}), reflecting the state of the file at different points.
+Consequently, the newer stash will include all previous changes along with any new edits made after applying the earlier stash.

 ## git stash drop "stash@{2}"

     To delete a particular stash, you can use git stash drop @<stash-id>